-Seminar on Theory and Politics of Education 385
+385 Seminar on Theory and Politics of Education

-Faculty

-Nathaniel C. Strout, Chair

-George W. Bahlke (S)

-Lucy Ferriss (F,S)

-Bobby Fong (F,S)

-Gillian Gane

-Naomi Guttman

-Catherine G. Kodat

-Doran Larson

-Dana Luciano

-Ivan Marki (F)

-Vincent Odamtten

-Onno Oerlemans John H. O'Neill Patricia O'Neill (F,S) Kamila Shamsie Margaret O. Thickstun Edward Wheatley
+Nathaniel C. Strout, Chair George W. Bahlke (S) Lucy Ferriss (F,S) Gillian Gane Naomi Guttman Tina M. Hall Catherine G. Kodat (S) Doran Larson (S) Dana Luciano Vincent Odamtten Onno Oerlemans John H. O'Neill Patricia O'Neill Kamila Shamsie Margaret O. Thickstun T. Edward Wheatley

-Special Appointments Austin E. Briggs Sharon Williams
+Special Appointments Austin E. Briggs, Jr. Sharon Williams

 The Department of English offers two concentrations, one in literature written in English and one in Creative Writing.
 Concentrators must fulfill the language requirement described below.

 A concentration in English consists of nine courses in literature written in English, including 150 and three courses from among the following genre courses-204, 205 206-and the following single-author courses-222, 225, 228; at least one course must be from each group.
-Concentrators must take at least three courses above the 200-level, one of which must be writing-intensive and one of which must be a seminar taken in the spring of the senior year as part of the Senior Program (see below).
-The following courses do not count toward the concentration or minor in literature: 110, 210, 215, 304, 305, 410 and 419.
+Concentrators must take at least three courses above the 200-level, including at least one from among 323, 324, 327, 330, 335 and 352, and a seminar taken in the spring of the senior year.
+The following courses do not count toward the concentration or minor in literature: 110, 215, 270, 304, 305, 410 and 419.
 With the permission of the department, students may use one upper-level course in a foreign literature in the original language as one of the required literature credits.
+Students who did not take 150 and wish to concentrate or minor in English must consult with the department chair.